Skilled Florida Family Law Attorney Serving Tampa and St. Petersburg

 Responsive counsel advocates strongly for your rights

-The Law Office of Christina L. Sandvoss, P.A. in Largo, Florida focuses on issues related to family law and divorce.
+The Law Office of Christina L. Sandvoss, P.A. in St. Petersburg, Florida focuses on issues related to family law and divorce.
 As a sole practitioner, attorney Christina Sandvoss gives personal attention to every aspect of our clients’ cases.
 The people we represent can rest assured that the attorney they first consulted is the same person managing their filings, making court appearances, speaking to pertinent parties, and advocating for their rights from start to finish.
 For the last 20 years, Christina Sandvoss has gained a reputation for responsive service, personal attention and honest answers that has gained the trust of clients and the respect of opposing counsel and the court.

 Experienced representation for a wide range of family law issues